Adults in Ministry

 Financial Policies

-Once paid, refunds will not be issued; however, you may move your payment to a different AIM weekend within the same season of this year.
+• Once paid, refunds will not be issued; however, you may move your payment to a different AIM weekend within the calendar year.

 Be sure to check our additional resources below.